flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## General updates
 * Fix overlay notifications so they cover the area that their background blocks - [#5975](https://github.com/flutter/devtools/pull/5975)
+* Added an action to the main toolbar for loading offline data into DevTools - [#6003](https://github.com/flutter/devtools/pull/6003)

 ## Inspector updates
 TODO: Remove this section if there are not any general updates.